 - Assisting with maintaining equipment (i.e. photocopiers, laptop computers, IPads, security gates), replenishing supplies, and reporting equipment malfunctions.

 - Answering telephone calls and assisting with circulation questions.
 Referring reference questions to Research and Scholarly Services.

 - Responding to and documenting violations of theft and damage to Library materials.

 - Assisting patrons with use of the public catalog for finding material, especially reserves.

-- Closes the library building by unlocking/locking specific doors and gates and adjusting elevator settings.
+- Secures the library building at closing by locking/unlocking specific doors and gates and adjusting elevator settings.